 Post race dinner of chicken and noodles, green beans (or similar) and dessert will be provided to all racers.

 Additional dinner tickets should be ordered in advance for $6 a person on line or race day.

 Racers should tune to 1610 am for the latest race information.
 Post race showers will be available at the PORTA pool.

-The final shirt order has been placed.
-We have ordered extras and they are on a first come basis.
+The final shirt order will be placed by Thursday a.m..
+Any extras will be on a first come basis.
 You can still register thru and on race day but no shirt is guaranteed.
-The shirt option has been turned off.
+The on-line shirt option will be turned off Wed. night

 - Relay Pricing: $70 early, $80 late

 Check out the latest triathlon commercial for the April and June events.
 Many thanks to CASSCOM and the brave soles who came out to help that day.